One crucial factor is demographics if you don’t want to fly blind when marketing real estate.

-If you have this knowledge you can take advantage of it and adapt your current or future campaigns accordingly.
+You can use this knowledge and adapt your current or future campaigns accordingly.

-The data details how a particular population is made up, such as age, gender, race, migration patterns, income and population growth.
+The data details how a particular population is made up, such as age, gender, race, migration patterns, income, and population growth.

-These different drivers influence the real estate market directly and indirectly; for example how real estate is priced and which types of properties are in demand.
+These different drivers influence the real estate market directly and indirectly; for example, how real estate is priced and which types of properties are in demand.